 His GlySign PhD project is taking place at the Leiden University Medical Centre (LUMC) in Leiden, the Netherlands.
 A substantial part of the training will be carried out at Genos Ltd, (Zagreb, HR).
 His project is supervised by Dr. David Falck (LUMC) and by Dr. Maja Pučić Baković (Genos), and is entitled “Absolute LC-MS based quantitation of serum IgG Fc N-glycosylation for patient stratification in chronic inflammatory diseases”.

 Iwona Wójcik, from Poland, graduated with a Master’s degree in Biotechnology from the Faculty of Biochemistry, Biophysics and Biotechnology at Jagiellonian University in Krakow, Poland.
 During her studies and year-round internship at Malopolska Centre of Biotechnology her scientific work has contributed to understanding the secreted exoproteome fingerprints of highly-virulent and non-virulent strains of Staphylococcus aureus.
 Since May 2017, she is employed in Genos Ltd, Zagreb, Croatia.
-Her GlySign PhD project is focused on the glycosylation analysis of total and antigen-specific serum IgG for disease severity estimation in fetal/neonatal alloimmune thrombocytopenia patients and is supervised by Dr. Maja Pucic Bakovic (Genos Ltd., HR), Dr. David Falck and Prof. Manfred Wuhrer (both at LUMC, NL).
-Her scientific interests are focused on glycobiology, mass spectrometry-based proteomics, protein chemistry and biomarker discovery, verification and validation
+Her GlySign PhD project is focused on the glycosylation analysis of total and antigen-specific serum IgG for disease monitoring in allo- and autoimmune disorders affecting the blood and circulatory system, including fetal/neonatal thrombocytopenia and granulomatosis with polyangiitis.
+The project is under the supervision of Dr. Maja Pucic Bakovic (Genos Ltd., HR), Dr. David Falck and Prof. Manfred Wuhrer (both at LUMC, NL).
+Her scientific interests are focused on glycobiology, mass spectrometry-based proteomics, protein chemistry and biomarker discovery, verification and validation.

 He will spend a significant proportion of his PhD at each institution where he will focus on the analysis of the glycosylation of prostate-specific antigen (PSA) in prostate cancer in order to improve patient stratification.
 For this purpose, Alan is exploring the usage of a variety of separation techniques (LC/CE) and the on-line coupling (ESI) to mass spectrometry (Q-TOF/FT-ICR), as well as the development and validation of a clinical assay.
 His scientific interests include the translation of proteomic and glycomic research to the clinics and industry.

 Elham Memarian, from Iran, graduated in analytical chemistry from the faculty of chemistry at Shahid Beheshti University (Tehran, Iran).
 For her Master’s thesis she was working on the “Optimization of solid phase microextraction and electromembrane extraction techniques to measure certain pollutants and drugs”.
 During her studies, she was awarded medals and honorary diplomas from international and national competitions and expositions because of her inventions, such as a Silver Medal for an automatic painting device with re-absorption capability at the INVENTIKA 2010 International Trade show.
 In June 2017, she started her Glysign PhD project, conducting research at Genos Ltd., Zagreb, Croatia, and the Leiden University Medical Centre (LUMC) in Leiden, the Netherlands.
 Her supervisors at Genos are Dr. Maja Pučić Baković and Prof. Gordan Lauc, and at the LUMC Dr. Viktoria Dotz and Prof. Manfred Wuhrer.
 Elham’s research is geared towards the quantification of serum protein glycosylation for patient stratification in early-onset and other diabetes types.

 In 2017, Daniel started his PhD as an early stage researcher under the GlySign project under the supervision of Dr. Daniel Spencer (Ludger Ltd, UK), Prof. Manfred Wuhrer and Dr. Viktoria Dotz (LUMC, NL).
 His PhD project is focused on multi-platform high-throughput analysis of early-onset diabetes patient samples, using orthogonal LC-MS, MALDI and plate based enzymatic approaches.